Health & Safety

 Program Design & Safety Features

 Our programs generally feature a centralized housing model which is unique in the study abroad program community.
 Rather than scattering students throughout the program city, we partner with universities, student housing companies and hotels to house students in one or several large groups.
 These accommodations are located in safe neighborhoods, proximate to medical facilities and most locations maintain 24-hour security and front desk support.
-LeadAbroad staff usually stay on premises or in nearby neighborhoods to serve as a resource or trusted mentor.
+LeadAbroad staff usually stay on premises or in nearby neighborhoods to serve as a resource and trusted mentor.
 Program participants enjoy the camaraderie and community which is created when the entire program is living together and parents rave about the added security benefits.

 Another important safety feature of our programs is our transportation services.
-We offer group flights through trusted airlines to reduce the challenges associated with flying alone to your program destination.
-Upon arrival, our group transportation abroad is operated by our partners who are selected based their safety records and third party references.
+We offer recommended flights through trusted airlines to reduce the challenges associated with flying alone to your program destination.
+Upon arrival, our group transportation abroad is operated by our partners who are selected based on their safety records and third party references.
 In addition, transportation partners must use high quality vehicles, maintain a robust insurance policy and agree to our ethical code of conduct.

 LeadAbroad’s preventative measures are strengthened by our emergency planning and response plans.
 Though each emergency is unique, our team has created three levels of emergencies which serve as a foundation for our response.
 Level one emergencies are general incidents which are small scale, minor and directly affect a student such as a student illness or delayed flight.
 Level two emergencies are small scale, major and directly affect a student.
 These emergencies may include a missing student or a student who is the victim of a crime.
 Finally, level three emergencies are large scale, major and indirect meaning our program participants are not directly impacted.
 These types of emergencies may include a natural disaster or terrorist attack.